ssveitch/draft-kemeleon/draft-irtf-cfrg-kemeleon.md

 Furthermore, distinguishing a pair of a Kemeleon-encoded encapsulation key and a Kemeleon-encoded ciphertext from uniformly random bitstrings also reduces to a module LWE assumption.

 ## Randomness Sampling {#randomness-security}
-Both encapsulation key and ciphertext encodings in the original Kemeleon encoding are randomized.
+Both encapsulation key and ciphertext encodings in the Kemeleon encoding are randomized.
 The randomness (or seed used to generate randomness) used in Kemeleon encodings MUST be kept secret.
 In particular, public randomness enables distinguishing a Kemeleon-encoded value from a random bytestring:
 Decoding the value in question and re-encoding it with the public randomness will yield the original value if it was Kemeleon-encoded.